Jerry0s/Jerrys-Project-and-Program-Library/README.md

 <details id=2>
 <summary><h2>Judge Scorer</h2></summary>

-This project takes 5 scores from 5 judges and then calc... [here] (https://github.com/Jerry0s/Jerrys-Project-Library/blob/main/Judge%20Scorer)
+This program allows users to put 5 scores for 5 judges and it reads and calculates the average between the scores.
+Try it [here](https://github.com/Jerry0s/Jerrys-Project-Library/blob/main/Judge%20Scorer)!

 </details>